sigstore/root-signing/scripts/README.md

 Take note of your serial number.
 Verify that you have added a pubkey, device cert, and key cert in a directory named `<SERIAL_NUMBER>`.
 Create a pull request with these files.

-Observers can verify the files with the verify CLI and the Yubico root CA (located at https://developers.yubico.com/PIV/Introduction/piv-attestation-ca.pem).
+Observers can verify the files with the verify CLI in `cmd/verify` and the Yubico root CA (located at https://developers.yubico.com/PIV/Introduction/piv-attestation-ca.pem).

 ```